-- For the four-year rate the cohort consists of students who started high school in 2018-19 - For the seven-year rate the cohort consists of students who started high school in 2015-16.
-The seven-year cohort rate captures graduates who take more than four years to complete high school. - Students are removed from school or district cohorts under some circumstances; most commonly because they transferred to another school or district. - A more complete discussion of exit-types and their impact on inclusion in the cohort is discussed on the Exit Types WISE data elements page.
+Graduation rates are given for a cohort of students.
+The 2020-21 cohorts are students at the school or district who started high school in 2017-18 for the four-year cohort and 2014-15 for the seven-year cohort.
+Students are removed from the school or district cohort under some circumstances, most commonly because they transferred to another school or district.
+A more complete discussion of exit-types and their impact on inclusion in the cohort is discussed on the Exit Types WISE data elements page.
+The graduation rate is the percentage of each cohort who graduated by 2020-21.
+The seven-year cohort rate captures most graduates who take more than four years to complete high school.